 This is also simple to do with Teachable.
 It’s another feature that we have added into the page editor.
 All you need to do is type your benefits and we’ll make it look beautiful.

 Another reason a customer might decide not to become a customer?
 Fear of regret.
 What if they purchase your product only to realize it wasn’t for them?
 To knock that objection out of the way, show your customers that you offer a money-back guarantee, so there’s no risk in clicking “buy.”

-Personally, I won’t purchase anything online unless there is certainty that I can return it if it’s not what I’m looking for.
-From sweaters to digital products, if something doesn’t meet my expectations or needs, I want to be sure that I won’t be wasting my money if my understanding of the offer and what is delivered don’t align.
+Some won’t purchase anything online unless there is certainty they can return it.
+From sweaters to digital products, if something doesn’t meet my expectations or needs, people want to be sure that they won’t be wasting money if their understanding of the offer and what is delivered don’t align.